 - 3051 I'd like to point out a couple things.
 Councilman (sic) Fiore had mentioned some concern about - 3052 the flood drainage control system.
-I would like to point out to the City Council that the flood
+I would like to point out to the City Council that the flood drainage control for Queensridge is represented in three different recorded documents.
+One is an onsite drainage agreement that was entered into on June 12th, 1995.
+What it did is it granted an 80-foot wide easement, which was for flood drainage control, all the way through the first 18 holes of the Badlands Golf Course.
+That is a recorded document, and I have the book number and the instrument number cited, which I will give to you.

-There is a separate 80-foot wide City of Las Vegas drainage easement recorded on the 18-hole golf course, and, it was built and designed on what they call lot five, and - a the Badlands Golf Course has been designated lot five.
+- 3058There is a separate 80-foot wide City of Las Vegas drainage easement recorded on the 18-hole - 3059 golf course, and, it was built and designed on what they call lot five, and a the Badlands Golf - 3060 Course has been designated lot five.
 That's how they broke it down.
-On March 30th, 1998, a map was recorded showing a flood drainage easement that was granted on the entire added nine holes.
-So that entire nine holes is subject to a recorded flood drainage easement.

-3063 Now, when you were talking to your City Attorney about meeting and trying to - work these things out, one of the questions that entered my mind right away is: Will he follow the law in this

-3065 meeting, and will it be discussed?
-Because, in the master covenants and conditions for the

-3066 Queensridge homes, the CC&Rs, do not allow the storm drain system to be changed.

-3067 And I'm citing from paragraph 5.2.4 of the 1996 CC&Rs.
-It says there shall be no interference

-3068 with the rain gutters, downspouts, or drainage or storm drain systems originally installed by
+On March 30th, 1998, a map - 3061 was recorded showing a flood drainage easement that was granted on the entire added nine holes. - 3062 So that entire nine holes is subject to a recorded flood drainage easement. - 3063 Now, when you were talking to your City Attorney about meeting and trying to work these - things out, one of the questions that entered my mind right away is: Will he follow the law in this - 3065 meeting, and will it be discussed?
+Because, in the master covenants and conditions for the - 3066 Queensridge homes, the CC&Rs, do not allow the storm drain system to be changed. - 3067 And I'm citing from paragraph 5.2.4 of the 1996 CC&Rs.
+It says there shall be no interference - 3068 with the rain gutters, downspouts, or drainage or storm drain systems originally installed by - 3069 declarant.

-3069 declarant.
 Now, declarant was Peccole Nevada.
 That's my family.
-And what they said went on -

-3070 or any other interference with the established drainage pattern over any portion of the property.

-3071 And then in the last paragraph of that particular section, it says, there shall be no violation of the

-3072 drainage requirements of the City, County, U.S. Army Corps of Engineers, or State of Nevada

-3073 Division of Environmental Protection, notwithstanding any such approval of declarant or the

-3074 Design Review Committee.
-What this is saying is you could not change it.

-3075 Now, if you take a look at the Development Agreement that is proposed, if you look at Page (sic)

-3076 15, 36 and 37, it's giving the applicant the - authority to go ahead and change, which they cannot

-3077 do.
-So if you practice law, and if you don't want to be bound by - law, of course, as an attorney,

-3078 I would have to go into court and try to straighten it out.
-And that is - something you should be

-3079 addressing now before you get too far into this.

-3080 Another thing I'd like to discuss is the fact that Councilman (sic) Fiore and the Mayor's statement

-3081 with regard to what would happen if the developer happened to walk away is faulty, for the
+And what they said went on - - 3070 or any other interference with the established drainage pattern over any portion of the property. - 3071 And then in the last paragraph of that particular section, it says, there shall be no violation of the - 3072 drainage requirements of the City, County, U.S. Army Corps of Engineers, or State of Nevada - 3073 Division of Environmental Protection, notwithstanding any such approval of declarant or the - 3074 Design Review Committee.
+What this is saying is you could not change it. - 3075 Now, if you take a look at the Development Agreement that is proposed, if you look at Page (sic) - 3076 15, 36 and 37, it's giving the applicant the authority to go ahead and change, which they cannot - 3077 do.
+So if you practice law, and if you don't want to be bound by law, of course, as an attorney, - 3078 I would have to go into court and try to straighten it out.
+And that is something you should be - 3079 addressing now before you get too far into this. - 3080 Another thing I'd like to discuss is the fact that Councilman (sic) Fiore and the Mayor's statement - 3081 with regard to what would happen if the developer happened to walk away is faulty, for the